-Malnutrition in Rwanda
+Malnutrition in Uganda

-Figure 4: Malnutrition among Children under Five Years, Rwanda
+Figure 4: Malnutrition among Children under Five Years, Uganda

-- Forty-three percent of children age 0-59 months are chronically malnourished.
+- Thirty-nine percent of children age 0-59 months are chronically malnourished.
 In other words, they are too short for their age, or stunted.
-The proportion of children who are stunted is more than 20 times the level expected in a healthy, well-nourished population. - Acute malnutrition, manifested by wasting, results in a child being too thin for his or her height.
-It affects 7 percent of children, which is 3 1⁄2 times the level expected in a healthy population. - Twenty-four percent of children under five years are underweight for their age.
-This is more than 12 times the level expected in a healthy, well-nourished population. - Fifteen percent of children under five are overweight.
-This is slightly less than the level expected in a healthy, well-nourished population.
+The proportion of children who are stunted is almost 20 times the level expected in a healthy, well-nourished population. - Acute malnutrition, manifested by wasting,2 results in a child being too thin for his or her height.
+It affects 4 percent of children, which is twice the level expected in a healthy population. - Twenty-three percent of children under five years are underweight3 for their age.
+This is more than 11 times the level expected in a healthy, well-nourished population. - Only 12 percent of children under five are overweight.
+This is 75 percent of the level expected in a healthy, well-nourished population.

-&lt;sup>1 A stunted child has a height-for-age Z-score that is below -2 SD based on the NCHS/CDC/WHO reference population.
-Chronic malnutrition is the result of an inadequate intake of food over a long period and may be exacerbated by chronic illness.
+1 A stunted child has a height-for-age Z-score that is below -2 SD based on the NCHS/CDC/WHO reference population.
+Chronic malnutrition is the result of inadequate intake of food over a long period and may be exacerbated by chronic illness.

-&lt;sup>2 A wasted child has a weight-for-height Z-score that is below -2 SD based on the NCHS/CDC/WHO reference population.
+2 A wasted child has a weight-for-height Z-score that is below -2 SD based on the NCHS/CDC/WHO reference population.
 Acute malnutrition is the result of a recent failure to receive adequate nutrition and may be affected by acute illness, especially diarrhea.

-&lt;sup>3 An underweight child has a weight-for-age Z-score that is below -2 SD based on the NCHS/CDC/WHO reference population.
+3 An underweight child has a weight-for-age Z-score that is below -2 SD based on the NCHS/CDC/WHO reference population.
 This condition can result from either chronic or acute malnutrition or a combination of both.

-&lt;sup>4 An overweight child has a weight-for-height Z-score that is above 1 SD based on the NCHS/CDC/WHO reference population.
+4 An overweight child has a weight-for-height Z-score that is above 1 SD based on the NCHS/CDC/WHO reference population.

-Figure 4 Malnutrition among Children under Five Years, Rwanda
+Figure 4 Malnutrition among Children under Five Years, Uganda